Analgesics

 Triflupromazine for COVID-19

-Triflupromazine has been reported as potentially beneficial for treatment of COVID-19.
-We have not reviewed these studies.
-See all other treatments.
+Triflupromazine has been reported as potentially beneficial for COVID-19 in the following studies.
+We have not reviewed triflupromazine in detail.

 Xing et al., Published anti-SARS-CoV-2 in vitro hits share common mechanisms of action that synergize with antivirals, Briefings in Bioinformatics, doi:10.1093/bib/bbab249